nss-evening-cohort-12/react-pinterst/README.md

-# React Setup
+# React Pinterst

-First try at getting a react project setup!!!
+Using React + Firebase to make a Pinterest clone!